-Article 36 ARTICLE 36.
+ARTICLE 36.
 NONDISCRIMINATION

-The Employer and the Union agree not to discriminate against any individual with respect to hiring, compensation, terms or conditions of employment because of such individual's race, color, religion, sex, sexual orientation, national origin, physical disability veteran status or age in violation of any federal or state law, or engage in any other discriminatory acts prohibited by law, nor will they limit, segregate or classify employees in any way to deprive any individual employees of employment opportunities because of race, color, religion, sex, national origin, physical disability, veteran status or age in violation of any federal or state law, or engage in any other discriminatory acts prohibited by law.
+The Employer and the Union agree not to discriminate against any individual with respect to hiring, compensation, terms or conditions of employment because of such individual's race, color, religion, sex, gender identity, sexual orientation, national origin, physical disability, veteran status, age, or any other class protected by any federal or state law, or engage in any other discriminatory acts prohibited by law, nor will they limit, segregate or classify employees in any way to deprive any individual employees of employment opportunities because of race, color, religion, sex, gender identity, sexual orientation, national origin, physical disability, veteran status, age or any other class protected by any federal or state law, or engage in any other discriminatory acts prohibited by law.
 This Article also covers employees with a qualified disability under the Americans with Disabilities Act.